 What Do You Mean by “Document”?

-Can you show your buyer?
+What can you show your buyer?
 Can you show them accounting records that tie to your tax returns?
-Can you show them client contracts?
+Client contracts?
 Can you show them proof that what you say happens really happens?

+You need to be able to document your results.
+If you can’t prove your results (to the buyer and their banker), then the results aren’t real.
+It doesn’t matter if your records are just messy, or if you’ve “cooked the books” like in the example above.
 Your “real” financial results are what you show on your tax return.
-Those are your results.
 There is no back door.
-There are no “real” results like in the story above that will replace your tax returns.
+There are no “real” results like in the story above that will replace your documented results.

 Keep Clean Records

 If you can’t document your results, your buyer won’t (and shouldn’t) take your word for it.
 A good buyer will trust, but always verify.
 That’s why you have to keep clean records.

 Do you have a paper trail?
 Do you have contracts?
 Can you prove your results and the structure for future results from your records?
 If you can, fantastic.
 If you can’t, understand that your lack of documentation will destroy your ability to sell your business.